 This book is told through the diary entries, letters, and phonograph recordings of the characters, which always gives it for me an air of verisimilitude.
 This epistolary format isn’t something that I’m typically a big fan of, but it works for here.

 To my mind, there are four sections, though perceptions may vary reader to reader as these aren’t clearly delineated as they are in Frankenstein.
 The first comprises the first four chapters, wherein Jonathan Harker embarks to Castle Dracula and is subsequently held prisoner by the vampire.
-It is in my belief some of the most incredible gothic writing imaginable.
+It is in my belief some of the most incredible Gothic writing imaginable.
 The atmosphere is practically a character.
 I often hold these chapters up as the measuring stick by which I compare all other horror writings.
 If only Stoker had been as consistent as Mary Shelley.
 Even so, the other three sections are still well written, if melodramatic in the extreme.
 If I’m being honest, that might be one of the things I like about it.
-The second section deal with the Count’s arrival in London and meeting the primary characters as Lucy grows sick.
+The second section deals with the Count’s arrival in London and meeting the primary characters as Lucy grows sick.
 Section three kicks in with the entry of Dr. Van Helsing, wherein the characters are made to come to terms with the idea of a vampire in their midst.
 Then the final section recounts the pursuit of the monster and the attempt to save Mina from Lucy’s fate.

 For those who want to dig beneath the surface of the simple adventures story, the literary implications of Dracula range from the amusing to the depressing, all of which are a direct reflection of the writer and his times.
 As I mentioned, invasion literature was popular at this point, and Dracula reflects the fear of European cultural influence and racial mixing that an empire the size of Britain would engender.
 The vampire’s “kiss of death” is a blatant parallel for sexual penetration, which is no doubt a good reason for the subgenre’s popularity and the glut of horrible romance novels within the subgenre.
 Certainly Dracula himself has been prone to these revisions, as many adaptions of this story include a subplot of a love affair between the Count and Mina.
 Sometimes it works, sometimes it doesn’t.
 Again, it’s a matter of perspective, but it’s one that Stoker didn’t include.
 Some see Count Dracula as the embodiment of robber-baron capitalism, which was rampant in that era.